 14. Mountain Quail

-The Mountain Quail is a unique species of ground-dwelling bird found only in the New World quail family.
+The Mountain Quail is a unique ground-dwelling bird species found only in the New World quail family.

-It stands an average length of 26 to 28 cm and has distinctive features such as its long tail feathers, black tufts on either side of their heads, and bold white bars across their wings.
+It stands an average length of 26 to 28 cm and has distinctive features such as long tail feathers, black tufts on either side of its head, and bold white bars across its wings.

 This beautiful creature inhabits mountainous regions from coast to coast in western North America, particularly California’s coastal mountains.

-Its diet consists mainly of seeds, insects and other small animals that it can find on the ground or low shrubs.
-The mountain quail is known for its remarkable speed; they are able to run up steep hillsides with ease.
+Its diet consists mainly of seeds, insects, and other small animals found on the ground or in low shrubs.
+The mountain quail is known for its remarkable speed; they can easily run up steep hillsides.

-Additionally due to their specialized adaptations like camouflage coloring which helps them blend into rocky terrain and thick brush coverings that serve as protection from predators.
+Their specialized adaptations, like camouflage coloring, help them blend into rocky terrain, and thick brush coverings protect them from predators.

-These birds have become highly successful at surviving in harsh conditions over millions of years – making them one impressive avian species indeed.Scientific classification:
+These birds have become highly successful at surviving in harsh conditions over millions of years – making them one impressive avian species.

 Kingdom | Animalia |